 - 1. During the SSC meeting, the committee will review any or all of the following documents: - a.
 Student appeal for reinstatement - b.
-Withdrawal Summary (completed by clinical instructor/s) - c.
-Clinical evaluations - d.
-Transcripts - e.
+Clinical evaluations - c.
+Transcripts - d.
 Other pertinent data - 2.
-Students who leave their Nursing Program in poor academic standing or as a result of theoretical or clinical failure may be required to provide evidence of change and/or personal growth, that would promote successful completion of the Nursing Program. - 3.
+Students who leave their Nursing Program in poor academic standing or as a result of theoretical or clinical failure may be required to provide evidence of change and/or personal growth that would promote successful completion of the Nursing Program. - 3.
 Possible SSC decisions/recommendations include: - a.
 Direct readmission - b.
 Additional coursework required prior to reinstatement - c.
 Repeat of previous coursework prior to reinstatement - b.
-Denial of reinstatement - 5.
-SSC decision/recommendation letters will be sent to students approximately (1) week after the SSC meeting. - 6.
+Denial of reinstatement. - 5.
+SSC decision/recommendation documentation will be sent to students approximately (1) week after the SSC meeting. - 6.
 Upon receipt of a letter recommending direct readmission, student should contact appropriate Department Chair for reinstatement options. - 7.
 Upon receipt of a letter recommending additional or repeat of previous coursework, student should contact appropriate Department Chair after conditions for reinstatement have been met. - 8.
 Reinstatement is accomplished on a space-available basis.

-Approved: 10/98; Revised: 11/00, 10/03, 03/10, 7/14, 5/17, 5/19 Reviewed: 3/03, 4/06, 4/08, 4/09, 4/11, 5/12, 5/13, 8/15, 8/16
+Approved: 10/98; Revised: 11/00, 10/03, 03/10, 7/14, 5/17, 5/19, 8/21